Sergio Torres (footballer, born 1984)

-Sergio Torres Guardeño (born 2 March 1984 in Córdoba, Andalusia) is a Spanish footballer who plays as a midfielder.
+Sergio Torres Guardeño (born 2 March 1984) is a Spanish former footballer who played as a midfielder.

 Club career

 During his senior career, all but spent in the lower leagues, Torres represented Atlético Madrid B – he played three years with the Colchoneros reserves, in Segunda División B – Ciudad de Murcia, CD Tenerife, Racing Club Portuense, Zamora CF, CF Badalona, Caravaca CF, Burgos CF, Lucena CF, CD Ciudad de Lucena (two spells), Martos CD and Atlético Mancha Real.

 At the professional level, Torres' input consisted of 34 matches (no goals) in Segunda División, during two seasons.
 He made his debut in the competition on 4 September 2005 whilst at the service of Ciudad de Murcia, starting in a 1–0 away win against Atlético Malagueño.